QuePort/passport-azure-oauth/README.md

 The callback url looks like <br>

 	"redirectURL + '?redirectUrl=' + redirectUrl + "&" + myParameter="Im a parameter"

+* The proxy settings passed through the oauth2 module, wich handles the authorization requests.

 #### Authenticate Requests